 No great tool is an island.

-ConvertKit connects to all of your other favourite business-building tools, from lead generation, membership sites, e-commerce platforms, online courses and more.
-This includes all the big names, such as Zapier, Wordpress, Shopify, Woo Commerce, Gumroad, Calendly, PayPal and Squarespace, meaning you’re not confined to ConvertKit’s forms and can add even more context to your subscribers.
-The end result being more ways to make money from your email list.
+ConvertKit connects to all of your other favourite business-building tools, from lead generation, membership sites, ecommerce platforms, online courses and more.
+This includes all the big names, such as Zapier, Wordpress, Shopify, Woo Commerce, Gumroad, Calendly, PayPal and Squarespace, meaning you’re not confined to ConvertKit alone and can add even more context to your subscribers.
+The end result being higher conversion rates and more ways to make money from your email list.

 ConvertKit offers a free migration concierge service for lists of 5,000 subscribers or more.
-ConvertKit are so confident that you’ll love their way of doing automated email marketing that it’s willing to handle your new forms, emails, automations, email templates and integrations for you!
+ConvertKit are so confident that you’ll love their way of doing automated email marketing that it’s willing to help you escape from your one-dimensional email marketing software and set up your new forms, emails, automations, email templates and integrations for you!
 This service normally takes a couple of weeks but is well worth the wait.

-Having nailed automated email marketing, ConvertKit is looking to help makers soothe another struggle: sales!
+Having nailed automated email marketing, ConvertKit helps content creators with another side of online business: sales!

 Currently in beta, this new tool will let you sell digital products directly through ConvertKit.
 All of this is currently possible via integrations but anything that simplifies the processs and consolidates tools is a winner in my eyes.
 I’ll be reporting back with a review once this tool is out of beta so watch this space.